Eurotermbank/Federated-Network-Toolkit-deployment/tutorial/Setup Toolkit on Kubernetes.md

 P.S. port forward command can be used for all services in kubernetes cluster.

-Finaly you can connect to Dashboard.
+Finaly you can connect to the Kubernetes Dashboard.

-URL will be:
+URL looks like this:

 https://your-server-name:18001/#/

-If you dont know your server name, you can execute:
+If you don't know your server name, you can execute this command:
 ```bash
 hostname
 ```